Shevchenkivskyi District, Kyiv: Neighborhoods

-Shuliavska (Shuliavka) includes Pushkin Park and Kyiv Zoo to the north, south of which is the Kyiv Polytechnic, while the Kosmopolit Mall (Cosmo Multimall) and the Shuliavska Metro station lie at its western end.
+Shuliavska (Shuliavka) includes Ivan Bahrianyi Park (until 2023 called Pushkin Park) and Kyiv Zoo to the north, south of which is the Kyiv Polytechnic, while the Kosmopolit Mall (Cosmo Multimall) and the Shuliavska Metro station lie at its western end.
 To its northwest lies Nyvky, and Syrets to its north and Lukyanivska in the north-east.
-It is traversed by Prospect Beresteiska one of the major arterial roads of Kyiv.
+It is traversed by Prospect Beresteiskyi one of the major arterial roads of Kyiv.